comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 The project provides the end user an easy to navigate interface to explore weather data for communities in Canada with a variety of different visualizations.
 That data can be reviewed using different charts for single time frames, as well as comparison charts for two timeframes.

 ## System architecture
 The system architecture will follow modern techniques for building webpages.
 Specifically the frontend and backend will be divided into their own services.
 The frontend is written in HTML/CSS/JavaScript.
 The CSS framework, Bulma, is being leveraged along with the Nuxt.js, a JavaScript framework built on top of Vue.js.
-The backend will be written in python and use the django framework.
+The backend will be written in python and use the **django framework**.
+The system gathers information from **open weather maps API** rather building a weather station and collecting our own data.
 The staging site for the backend is Heroku.com and for the frontend it is Netlify.com.
 The production server will be a custom build on a DigitalOcean.com VPS.
 The database to hold the data gathered from the API is PostgreSQL

 ## System requirements specification